 Here is another great example of what you can do with a physics degree from UCA.

 Dr. David James graduated with a BS in Physics from UCA in 2002.
 He now works as a research scientist at the Laboratory for Atmospheric and Space Physics in Boulder, Colorado.
-David worked on one of the experiments that was active on the New Horizons Student Dust Collector.
+While a graduate student, David worked on the Student Dust Collector one of the experiments that was active on the New Horizons mission to Pluto.
 Enjoy a short video that he helped put together describing space dust and how to study it.